Monday, September 29, 2008

 Giving Tilly her first smooch

-And Avery gets her turn, again sorry there's so much "skin":)
+And Avery gets her turn!

-Yesterday I had somewhat of a bittersweet experience.
-Maybe it was because it was my first day of this whole experience without my mom that made my emotions a little closer to the surface, or perhaps it's the little sleep I've been getting-- but for some reason all of the dark things about it began creeping in: how I wouldn't be able to take the girls home for months, how I would only be able to hold them for half-hour stints at a time, how impersonal breast pumping seems, not to mention my still painful incision from surgery...
-Anyway, all these things seemed to be piling up, and then when we went to see the girls it kind of came to a head to see their little bodies wrapped up in wires.
-Anyway, later that evening we returned to the hospital with Jordan's family so that Jordan and Dad could give the girls blessings.
+Later that evening we returned to the hospital with Jordan's family so that Jordan and Dad could give the girls blessings.
 The blessings they gave were beautiful and our girls, who are usually feisty and wiggly, were very still--as if they were listening to every word.
-In those moments I felt my unsettled feelings leave me as well, and the love and comfort of our Savior enter in.
+In those moments I felt my unsettled feelings depart as well, and the love and comfort of our Savior entered in.
 It was still very hard to leave them at the hospital last night, and I am sure that hard days will continue to follow-- but I am so grateful for the love of our Savior and for the example my little doublets are to me.
-They fight so hard... showing me that if their little spirits can go on, then surely I can.
-I am so grateful for a loving Heavenly Father who knows our limits and what tools we need to go beyond what we think they are-- in my case, it's my family...
+They are tiny, yet so strong and resilient!
+I can be strong, too.
+I am so grateful for a loving Heavenly Father who knows our limits and will never leave us comfortless!

 Friday, September 5, 2008